fightforthefuture/bigsurveillance/README.md

 * _[Optional]_ If you’d like TypeKit fonts to load, add the line `0.0.0.0 bigsurveillance.dev` to the file at `/etc/hosts`, and navigate to
 <http://bigsurveillance.dev:9050> when the server starts

+### Deploying

+This site is automatically deployed using [a shell script][10] and [travis-ci][11].
+To set up a fork, follow these steps:

+* Edit `CNAME` to reflect your domain and TLD.
+* Enable Travis-CI for your github repo
+* In Travis settings, create an env var called `GH_REF` with a value of github.com/USERNAME/REPO.git
+* Create a Personal Access Token at <https://github.com/settings/tokens>
+* In Travis settings, create an env var called `GH_TOKEN` and paste in your token, taking care that "Display value in build log" is set to off.

+_(note: if you do not yet have a CNAME, remove `cp ../CNAME ./CNAME` from deploy-ghpages.sh)_

 ### Code structure